Oklahoma Veterans Commission fires embattled ODVA Director Joel Kintsel

-OKLAHOMA CITY — The Oklahoma Veterans Commission on Friday fired the embattled head of the Oklahoma Department of Veterans Affairs amid a dispute that had the two parties at odds for months.
+OKLAHOMA CITY — The Oklahoma Veterans Commission fired the embattled head of the Oklahoma Department of Veterans Affairs on Friday amid a dispute that has had the two parties at odds for months.

-Kintsel was not present at the meeting.
-He has intentionally skipped several recent meetings, and alleged the commission is meeting illegally because some of the governor’s appointments to the board are not valid.
+Kintsel, who declined to comment, was not present at the meeting.
+He has intentionally skipped several recent meetings because he alleges that the commission is meeting illegally because some of the governor’s appointments to the board are not valid.

 People are also reading…

-Commissioner Chairman Robert Allen said Kintsel shut the commission out of the agency in every way possible.
-The commission met at the Oklahoma Department of Transportation building on Friday because Kintsel wouldn't allow the board in the Department of Veterans Affairs building.
+Commission Chairman Robert Allen said Kintsel shut the commission out of the agency in every way possible.
+The commission met at the Oklahoma Department of Transportation building on Friday because Kintsel wouldn't allow the board into the Department of Veterans Affairs building.

+Allen blamed Kintsel for increased costs to complete a new veterans home in Sallisaw, cybersecurity issues at the agency and a growing number of employee complaints.
+Kintsel has shunned agency oversight, forcing the commission into an “impossible situation,” Allen said.

-"He has publicly exhibited absolute insubordination in his unhinged efforts to prove that everyone is out to get him, Mr. Kintsel has forced us to do what any reasonable commission should do and that is to consider terminating his employment, thus perpetuating this false narrative that this was always a foregone conclusion."
+"He has publicly exhibited absolute insubordination," Allen said.
+"In his unhinged efforts to prove that everyone is out to get him, Mr. Kintsel has forced us to do what any reasonable commission should do, and that is to consider terminating his employment, thus perpetuating this false narrative that this was always a foregone conclusion."

-Kintsel, who has served as the agency's director since 2019, has warned any votes taken by the commission could create potential liability for the state and taxpayers.
-He did not immediately respond to a call seeking comment.
+Kintsel, who has served as the agency's director since 2019, previously warned that any votes taken by the commission could create potential liability for the state and taxpayers.

-Attorney General Gentner Drummond last month said Gov. Kevin Stitt did not follow state law in appointing several of the commissioners.
+Attorney General Gentner Drummond last month said Stitt did not follow state law in appointing several of the commissioners.

 The governor has since shifted one of those commissioners on the board, leaving the status of two commissioners in doubt.